 A triangular landscaping design in the backyard rewards the careful and the creative.
 In a small and odd-shaped space, you'll find success by paying close attention to individual details, because any imperfections will be magnified.
 Don't cram several ideas into the space.
 Instead, pick a design that suits your pyramid shaped yard, perfect it on paper and then breathe life into your plan to create your little slice of paradise.

 Focal Point at the Tip

 The tip in your pyramid shaped yard is is the perfect spot for a garden table and striking statuary or a large fire pit surrounded by benches.
-Line the pathway with a flowering ground cover, and then space flowering plants, shrubbery and small trees in the open spaces on each side.
+Line the pathway with a flowering ground cover, and then space flowering plants, shrubbery and dwarf trees in the open spaces on each side.
 Alternatively, keep the open spaces on each side of the walkway as mowed lawn.
 The tallest plants should be near the yard's edge and the shortest ones closer to the pathway.

 Triangles Within the Triangle

 Raising the planting boxes to different heights will make the backyard seem larger than it is.
-In lieu of one planting box, and if you have enough room, consider making a triangular pond fountain with coy fish and aquatic plants.
+In lieu of one planting box, and if you have enough room, consider making a triangular pond fountain with koi fish and aquatic plants.
 Plastic pond liners, available from most landscaping and pond supply stores, simplify the pond-building process.
 Find plastic pond liners at Home Depot, Amazon and Walmart.

 A showy flowering plant or bush in the two corners closest to the house will accentuate those corners and make the backyard appear more lively.
 Trees take up valuable growing space in a tiny triangular backyard, but if you choose to use them, fill the empty spaces beneath them with garden statuary.

 Three Focused Corners

 Another corner could feature a spiraling herb garden so you always have fresh ingredients for cooking.
-In the final corner, you could line a fire pit and two chairs with flowering plants that bloom in the dark, such as night-blooming jasmine (Cestrum nocturnum), to create a moonlight garden escape.
-Night-blooming jasmine, also called night jessamine, is hardy in U.S. Department of Agriculture plant hardiness zones 8 through 11.
+In the final corner, you could line a fire pit and two chairs with flowering plants that bloom in the dark, such as night-blooming jasmine (Cestrum spp., zones 7-11), to create a moonlight garden escape.